-PPC Case Study: Multinational Football Sports Camp
+PPC Case Study: Multinational UK-Based Football Camp

-Careful Feet Digital was retained to create and execute a three-week PPC strategy for Challengers’ Liverpool FC football development camp for children aged 6-18.
-Challenger is a multinational company that provides a variety of player development programs, coach education clinics, tournaments, tours and uniform and equipment supply.
+Careful Feet Digital was retained to create and execute a three-week PPC strategy for Challenger’s Liverpool FC football development camp for children aged 6-18.
+Challenger is a multinational company that provides a variety of player development programs, coach education clinics, tournaments, tours, and uniform and equipment supply.

 Challenger Sports had an antiquated sales process for the Liverpool FC camp, relying heavily on leads generated through Facebook competitions, with salespeople calling the leads to follow up.
 These leads were of dubious quality, with many only wanting to enter the competition for the prize.

 Careful Feet Digital created and implemented a new sales strategy, led chiefly by Google and Facebook/Instagram ads targeting parents of children who might be interested in the camp to ensure that leads were more highly targeted than previous campaigns Challenger had executed.

 Challenger had very little data on previous digital campaigns, such as who was targeted or what worked well and what did not.
 Furthermore, they lacked information on previous campers or even website visitors to use for lookalike and retargeting campaigns.

 How Careful Feet Digital Helped

 Careful Feet Digital created a multichannel PPC strategy that covered both search (Google Ads) and social (Facebook and Instagram) marketing.
 The strategy was to create a digital sales funnel to increase the quality of incoming leads and improve the chances of conversion, which was a camp sale priced upwards of $500 per week.